 Make SEO and Google work for you

-To get the most out of Google you will need to use the four pillars of SEO to provide clues and information to Google (our librarian) so it can fully understand our website’s content.
-These clues provide search engines with a deeper insight into the topic of the content, its credibility and authority of it, and if it is worth displaying in Google SERPs or not.
+To get the most out of Google you will need to use the four pillars of SEO to provide clues and information to Google so it can fully understand our website’s content.
+These clues provide search engines with a deeper insight into the topic of the content, the credibility and authority of it, and if it is worth displaying in the SERPs or not.

-To make SEO work for us we need to provide Google the librarian with ample information and clues about our content.
+To make SEO work for us we need to provide Google with ample information and clues about our content.
 This can include robust and in-depth content, keywords, backlinks, and a great user experience.
-These are all different elements of our pillars that we cover in detail below.

 To sum up how SEO works, it is the positive signals that you are building into your website to tell Google exactly what your web page is about.
 Google will then crawl, index and rank your website with its bots (spiders) by using its algorithm to understand the page’s content, it’s quality and depth, as well as overall value.
-In the end, if Google determines that the content it crawled matches a user intent and does a better job at answering the search query than your competitor, it will rank the page better than theirs.
-Resulting in better visibility and more organic visitors.
+In the end, if Google determines that the content it crawled matches a user intent and does a better job at answering the search query than your competitor, it will rank the page better than others.

 Let’s break SEO into its most relevant parts – the 4 pillars of SEO.
 In order to build a strong website that will rank well, and be sustainable while doing so, you will have to make sure the foundation is set from the beginning.
-In order to do that, Clear Door SEO believes (and we practice it) that the 4 pillars of SEO are the following:
+In order to do that you will want to use the 4 pillars of SEO: